OminduAnjane/whatsapp-web-api/README.md

-# Baileys - Typescript/Javascript WhatsApp Web API
+# Whatapp-web-api - Typescript/Javascript WhatsApp Web API

- Baileys does not require Selenium or any other browser to be interface with WhatsApp Web, it does so directly using a **WebSocket**.
+ Whatapp web api does not require Selenium or any other browser to be interface with WhatsApp Web, it does so directly using a **WebSocket**.
 Not running Selenium or Chromimum saves you like **half a gig** of ram :/

  Baileys supports interacting with the multi-device & web versions of WhatsApp.